xpclove/autofp/AutoFP/readme.txt

 						    "cycle=0" represent auto-select the cycles number;
 							"cycle=n>0" represent run n cycles
-                         click "run" button  to autorun  the refinement Attention £º
+                         click "run" button  to autorun  the refinement Attention ï¼š
- 1. how to make PCR file£º
+ 1. how to make PCR fileï¼š

-                         Please use FullProf to make right PCR file£¬AutoFP need a PCR file a DAT file, please ensure they have the same filename, such as Y2O3.pcr£¬Y2O3.dat.
+                         Please use FullProf to make right PCR fileï¼ŒAutoFP need a PCR file a DAT file, please ensure they have the same filename, such as Y2O3.pcrï¼ŒY2O3.dat.
                          Pleae put them in a empty folder which is easy to control.

-                       2. About examples£º
+                       2. About examplesï¼š
                          examples are in the folder(such as C:\Program Files(x86)\AutoFP\AutoFP), example.zip
                          example instrution:  example.txt
 					   3. Video of AutoFP Demo(http://pmedia.shu.edu.cn/autofp/document.html)